-| |See accompanying notes to condensed consolidated financial statements.
+See accompanying notes to condensed consolidated financial statements.

+KLA-TENCOR CORPORATION

-KLA-TENCOR CORPORATION NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (Unaudited)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS

+(Unaudited)

-NOTE 1 - BASIS OF PRESENTATION
+NOTE 1 -- BASIS OF PRESENTATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-The condensed consolidated financial statements have been prepared by KLA-Tencor Corporation ("KLA-Tencor" or the "Company") pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
+BASIS OF PRESENTATION The condensed consolidated financial statements have been prepared by KLA-Tencor Corporation ("KLA-Tencor" or the "Company") pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America have been condensed or omitted pursuant to such rules and regulations.
-In the opinion of management, the unaudited interim financial statements reflect all adjustments (consisting only of normal recurring adjustments) necessary for a fair presentation of the financial position, results of operations and cash flows for the periods indicated.
+In the opinion of management, the unaudited interim financial statements reflect all adjustments (consisting only of normal, recurring adjustments) necessary for a fair presentation of the financial position, results of operations and cash flows for the periods indicated.
 These financial statements and notes, however, should be read in conjunction with the Company's audited consolidated financial statements and notes included in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2001, filed with the SEC on September 21, 2001.

-The results for the three-month period ended September 30, 2000 have been adjusted to reflect the adoption of Staff Accounting Bulletin No. 101, "Revenue Recognition in Financial Statements" (SAB 101).
+The results for the three- and six- month periods ended December 31, 2000 have been adjusted to reflect the adoption of Staff Accounting Bulletin No. 101, "Revenue Recognition in Financial Statements" (SAB 101).

-The results of operations for the three-month period ended September 30, 2001 are not necessarily indicative of the results that may be expected for any other interim period or for the full fiscal year ending June 30, 2002.
+The results of operations for the three- and six- month periods ended December 31, 2001 are not necessarily indicative of the results that may be expected for any other interim period or for the full fiscal year ending June 30, 2002.